open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

 1. Burn the image to the microSD card.
 This is a simple process with Etcher - select the image, select the microSD card and burn the image;

-2. Once the image is completed unmount and remount the SD card so that you can view the contents.
-You will see a long file list as follows:
+2. Once it's done burning, remount the microSD card if its unmounted by Etcher, so that you can view the contents in the `boot` partition.
+You will see a long list of files as follows:

   ![file list](images/tg-file-list.png)

-3. In order for the installation to complete we must create small text file called `autorunonce` and place it in the root directory of the SD card.
+3. In order for the installation to complete, we must create a small text file called `autorunonce` and place it in the `boot` partition of the microSD card.

 Note: There are two versions of the autorunonce file.
 One for the RPi 3 alone and one for the RPi 3 + Real Time Clock (RTC).